Gooseberries on ice

 fireplace, VCR, CD player, deck and full kitchen.
 There's a big sauna

-J Gregers Inn, across the park, has four rooms, all with fridges and microwaves, one with fireplace and two with two beds and kitchens, and a cabin for two with fireplace.
+Bell Sheep Homestead, formerly J Gregers Inn, across from the park, has four rooms, all with fridges and microwaves, one with fireplace and two with two beds and kitchens, and a cabin for two with fireplace.

 Castle Haven Cabins, 12 miles east of Two Harbors, has 12 two-bedroom cabins right on the lake, and seven have wood-burning fireplaces.